ArthurGareginyan/my-custom-styles/readme.txt

 == Changelog ==
+= 3.0 =
+* The structure of files changed.
+* Style sheet of settings page improved and better commented.
+* JS code improved.
+* Donate text added.
 = 2.3 =
 * Added trigger for temporary disable the custom CSS code.
-* Added active-line.js addon to CodeMirror editor.
+* Added active-line.js add-on to CodeMirror editor.
 * Added function for stoping execution of user entered code if it empty.
-* Added function for automatic remove the "successful" message after 3 seconds.
+* Added function of automatic remove the "successful" message after 3 seconds.
 * Removed the default message about successful saving.
 * Color of editors border changed to #ddd.
 * Styles of settings page optimized for mobile devices.